Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

 - Slant the needle in the opposite direction to make the next couple of loops.

-They are so useful.
+They are so useful and very beautiful.

 How Do I Use French Knots in Crazy Patchwork?

 They are wonderful for sewing on twisted ribbons.

 If you use silk ribbon and make 'sloppy' knots, they are good for wisteria blossoms, wattle, any flower trails.

 See the two tutorial videos below to learn how to make these knots.

 Simply follow the diagram for this easy stitch, and see the photo below for a fancy variation.

 5: Lazy Daisy Stitch

 This is a single or detached chain stitch.
 See the video below to learn how to make a chain stitch.